Mark Martin: 1988–1991

 Martin entered the 1990 season as a favorite to win the Winston Cup championship.
-He started the season with a 21st place finish in the Daytona 500, his first finish in the big race in six attempts.
+He started the year with a 21st-place finish in the Daytona 500, his first completed run in the big race in six attempts.
 His team was met with controversy following his second career win at Richmond.
 During post-race inspection, it was determined that he had raced with an illegal carburetor spacer.
-Ironically, had the spacer been welded instead of bolted on, it would not have been considered illegal.
-The consensus among Mark's fellow competitors was that this was not a performance advantage, but also was not strictly within the "letter of the law" with regard to the NASCAR rulebook.
+Had the spacer been welded instead of bolted on, it would not have been considered illegal.
+The consensus among Martin's fellow competitors was that the part did not provide a performance advantage, but it also was not strictly within the "letter of the law" with regard to the NASCAR rulebook.
 As a result, Martin was penalized 46 championship points, and crew chief Robin Pemberton was fined $40,000.

-Following a DNF the next race, Martin finished no worse than fourteenth over the final twenty-six races.
-He gained the championship points lead one-third into the season and held onto it for sixteen races before dropping it to Dale Earnhardt with two races to go.
+Following a DNF the next race, Martin finished no worse than 14th over the final twenty-six races.
+He gained the championship points lead one-third into the season and held onto it for sixteen races before dropping it to Dale Earnhardt with two races remaining.
 Despite having three wins, sixteen top-fives, twenty-three top-tens, and three poles, Martin lost to Earnhardt by twenty-six points in the final standings.
 Had the 46-point penalty never occurred, he theoretically would have won the championship over Earnhardt by twenty points.

-Martin's 1991 season was disappointing compared to the previous season, as he entered with expectations of winning the series championship.
-Although he ran well, he never achieved the points lead throughout the course of the season and was winless entering the season finale at Atlanta, a race he won.
+Martin's 1991 season was disappointing compared to the previous year, as he entered with expectations of winning the series championship.
+Although he ran well, he never achieved the points lead throughout the season and was winless entering the season finale at Atlanta, a race that he ultimately won.
 He also came close to winning at Charlotte three races prior, leading 198 of the first 212 laps before engine failure ended his race.
-Along with his win at Atlanta, Martin finished the season with fourteen top-fives, seventeen top-tens, five poles, and a sixth place finish in the standings.
+Along with his win at Atlanta, Martin finished the year with fourteen top-fives, seventeen top-tens, five poles, and a 6th-place finish in the standings.